zelonght/phpbb3_lang_vi/README.md

 Please follow instruction [here](https://phpbb.com/customise/db/translation/vietnamese/) to add Vietnamese language into your phpBB3.x forum.

-Any question, issue or suggestion please make new issue or pull request.
+Any question, issue or suggestion for better translation please make new issue or pull request.

-Thanks,
---LongTruong